A SITE DESIGNED AND CONSTRUCTED BY A MANCUNIAN

 MANCHESTER POOR LAW AND WORKHOUSES AND OTHER INSTITUTIONS

-Manchester Archives have recently launched The Manchester Collection via Find My Past.
+Manchester Archives have launched The Manchester Collection via Find My Past.
 Many other examples from this site were used in the publicity packs and blogs etc to announce this launch.
 See link below.

 I am just going to